-The Specialization in Political Thought engages in the comparative study of political thought from a variety of perspectives, both within and outside the Western canon.
+The Advanced Certificate in Political Thought engages in the comparative study of political thought from a variety of perspectives, both within and outside the Western canon.
 Special attention is given to the historicity of diverse political traditions but also to recurring themes and questions.
 Learning to recognize political thought, both past and present, as being specific to time and place will equip students, regardless of their major field of study, with additional analytical and methodological skills grounded in the appreciation of the contextual and intertextual aspects of diverse intellectual traditions.
 Beyond contextualization, the students will learn about comparative methods, addressing topics of political thought from intercultural and diachronic perspectives.

 In case of conflict between the requirements as specified here and elsewhere, the requirements on this page decide.